Home / The AI Inflation: How Infrastructure is Raising Your Daily Living Expenses

 Sector: Electrical Components

-The Thesis: They hold a near-monopoly on the high-voltage transformers and switchgear that every data center needs.
-With a 4-year backlog, they have infinite pricing power.
+The Thesis: Eaton holds a near-monopolistic grip on the complex high-voltage transformers, switchgear, and thermal management systems that every single modern data center absolutely requires to function.
+With a multi-year manufacturing backlog, they command virtually infinite pricing power in today's market.

 XYL